Velocidex/velociraptor-docs/content/artifact_references/pages/windows.system.amcache.md

       binaries are grouped in an hour interval.
 The label is the first binary name and the total number of binaries within that hour.

-      > For clarity we hide the names of all other binaries, and just show the total count.
+      &gt; For clarity we hide the names of all other binaries, and just show the total count.

       {{ Query "recent_executions" "timeline" | Timeline }}